 - Expressive arts and design

-Before your registration visit we give you the grounding in the EYFS you need to pass to become a childminder.
-After you’ve got that visit out of the way, we give you a further course on Quality Teaching – deepening your knowledge.
+Before your registration visit, we give you the grounding in the EYFS you need to pass to become a childminder.
+After you’ve got that visit out of the way, we give you a further course on Quality Teaching—deepening your knowledge.
+And our seasonal activity cards show you what areas a certain EYFS activity will support, too.

 Childminders occupy a unique position.
 Because you’ll be with the same children every day, you’ll be able to spot any patterns or risks of harm.
 That’s why safeguarding training for childminders is so important.
 You will develop the skills and confidence to identify risk factors and take action where a child’s welfare may be in jeopardy.